forcedotcom/SalesforceCanvasFrameworkSDK/README.md

 ### Version

 Master now points to version v27.0 (Spring 2013), Note: Spring 2013 requires a mandatory upgrade and some small coding changes, please see the [release notes](https://na1.salesforce.com/help/doc/en/salesforce_spring13_release_notes.pdf) and the examples).
-If you still need the older release:
+If you still need the previous release:

 	// Clone the entire repository
 	git clone git@github.com:forcedotcom/SalesforceCanvasFrameworkSDK.git